mwtuni/loremaster/README.md

 ```

 ---
+## Planned and upcoming features:
+* Character-initiated speech triggers — Characters can start speaking in response to in-game events, such as reacting when the player zooms the camera in on them repeatedly (Speech-only — plugin cannot initiate new text outputs in G-Assist yet.)
+* Per-game preset packs with tailored personalities and responses.
+* Dynamic emotion-aware voice synthesis for more immersive dialogue.

+---
 ## User Responsibility and Disclaimer

 **IMPORTANT**: Users are solely responsible for how they use this plugin and must respect all applicable laws and intellectual property rights.
 LoreMaster is a general-purpose AI conversation tool that can simulate any character or personality based on user input.